jonaselreweny/k8s-training/neo4j-setup/readme.md

         echo ".env file not found!"
     fi
     ```
+4. Create secret for the initial Neo4j password (just for demo purposes, use a strong password in production and preferably use SSO):
+    ```bash
+    kubectl create secret generic neo4jpwd --from-literal=NEO4J_AUTH=$NEO4J_AUTH
+    kubectl get secret neo4jpwd -o yaml
-4. The instructor should at this point provide you with a kubeconfig files to connect to the kubernetes cluster.
+5. The instructor should at this point provide you with a kubeconfig files to connect to the kubernetes cluster.
 Save these files locally in the `user-configs` directory.
      ```
     neo4j-setup/
      └── user-configs